-Accidents involving a tractor trailer can be produce devastating injuries or even death–statistics from the National Highway Traffic Safety Administration suggest that almost 10 percent of all fatal accidents in Idaho are the result of tractor trailer collisions.
-Due to the sheer size of a tractor trailer, truck accidents can be much more severe and produce far more catastrophic injuries than would a normal vehicle in a similar collision.
+Accidents involving a tractor-trailer can produce devastating injuries or even death–statistics from the National Highway Traffic Safety Administration suggest that almost 10 percent of all fatal accidents in Idaho are the result of tractor-trailer collisions.
+Due to the sheer size of a tractor-trailer, truck accidents can be much more severe and produce far more catastrophic injuries than would a normal vehicle in a similar collision.

-Injuries resulting from a tractor trailer accident are often far more severe due to the monumental weight of a tractor trailer combined with a reduced braking ability compared to a normal passenger vehicle.
-Because tractor trailers are more difficult to stop than a regular automobile, a tractor trailer might collide with a car at a higher speed than would a normal vehicle in a similar accident.
-Tractor trailers are also much less stable than an ordinary car, which leads to a greater likelihood of a rollover collision.
+Injuries resulting from a tractor-trailer accident are often far more severe due to the monumental weight of a tractor-trailer combined with a reduced braking ability compared to a normal passenger vehicle.
+Because tractor-trailers are more difficult to stop than a regular automobile, a tractor-trailer might collide with a car at a higher speed than would a normal vehicle in a similar accident.
+Tractor-trailers are also much less stable than ordinary cars, which leads to a greater likelihood of a rollover collision.
 Injuries associated with these accidents can last a lifetime, or can even be fatal.

-Who is Responsible for Injuries Related to My Accident?
+Who is Responsible for Injuries Related to a Truck Accident?

-Tractor trailer accidents also differ from an ordinary car accident in that there are many more parties that may have legal responsibility for your injuries.
+Tractor-trailer accidents also differ from ordinary car accidents in that there are many more parties that may have legal responsibility for your injuries.
 These parties include:

-- The truck driver: the individual who was operating the tractor trailer at the time of the accident may be held liable for any injuries that result from negligent operation of the truck.
+‣ The truck driver: the individual who was operating the tractor-trailer at the time of the accident may be held liable for any injuries that result from the negligent operation of the truck.

-While proving vicarious liability can be a complicated battle to fight, it is actually a benefit to you if you have been severely injured by a tractor trailer, as an employer’s or tractor trailer company’s insurance policy is generally far larger than the policy of an average truck driver.
-A personal injury attorney can put the pieces together to form a vicarious liability action and fight for the maximum amount of damages to cover expenses related your accident.
+While proving vicarious liability can be a complicated battle to fight, it is actually a benefit to you if you have been severely injured by a tractor-trailer, as an employer’s or tractor-trailer company’s insurance policy is generally far larger than the policy of an average truck driver.
+A personal injury attorney can put the pieces together to form a vicarious liability action and fight for the maximum amount of damages to cover expenses related to your accident.